Last modified on October 27th, 2022

 - When you’re in ketosis, your body uses fat for its fuel rather than carbs as it is in normal diets.

-- When you significantly limit carb intake, you’re limiting your body’s supply of glucose, which is your primary source of cellular energy otherwise.
+- When you significantly limit carb intake, you’re limiting your body’s supply of glucose, which is your primary source of cellular energy.

 - Following a keto diet is the most effective and efficient way to get into ketosis.